weaveworks/weave/site/ipam.md

 different containers.

-Therefore, you must either supply the list of all peers in the network at `weave launch` or add the `--init-peer-count` flag to specify how many peers there will be.
+Therefore, you must either supply the list of all peers in the network at `weave launch` or add the `--ipalloc-init consensus=` flag to specify how many peers there will be.

 To illustrate, suppose you have three hosts, accessible to each other as `$HOST1`, `$HOST2` and `$HOST3`.
 You can start Weave Net on those three